WelkinU/youtube_dl_GUI/README.md

 # youtube_dl_GUI

-In my (limited) travels on the internet, I couldn't find an easy, reliable, and safe way to download YouTube videos / music. youtube_dl_GUI is intended to serve as a basic interface for downloading YouTube videos/audio tracks/playlists that can be easily shared and used by non-programmers. youtube_dl_GUI can be run as a standalone .exe by running /dist/youtube_dl_GUI.exe
+youtube_dl_GUI is intended to serve as a basic interface for downloading YouTube videos/audio tracks/playlists that can be easily shared and used by non-programmers. youtube_dl_GUI can be run as a standalone .exe by running /dist/youtube_dl_GUI.exe

 ![](images/window.png)